HWF Academic Scholarship Program

 Every year the HWF Scholarship Committee selects two emerging art students from the Taos community to receive the scholarship.
 The scholarship renews each year that the student enrolls in good standing for up to four years.

-High school seniors in Taos County are eligible and encouraged to apply for the scholarship, and can find out more about the application process here: HWF Scholarship Info
+High school seniors in Taos County who have plans to pursue a degree in literary arts, visual arts, or musical composition are eligible to apply for the scholarship.
+More about the application process here: HWF Scholarship Info

 The HWF Academic Scholarship Program is a donor-funded program.
 To support this program and Taos' emerging artists visit our Donate page.